Hill Annex State Park

 When a State Park doesn’t have a hiking trail, what do you do?
 In the case of Hill Annex Mine State Park, it’s all about securing one of their tours.

-Without a hiking club trail, we were at a loss for what you do at a park like this.
-With the added concern of covid related closures to many indoor facilities, we weren’t sure what we’d find at the park.
+Without a hiking trail, we were at a loss for what to do at a park like this.
 Little did we know, it would be one of the best overlooks we’d ever seen.

 Hill Annex State Park Scoop